AkshathRaghav/AkshathRaghav.github.io/_projects/lwl.md

 # Next Steps

-Using this data as a base, I propose using the IPL point-map as a way to narrow our search for relevant incidents for modelling.
-Post-this, we should include weather-data to train a binary classifier in a method similar to what is proposed in this [paper](https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/met.1973).
+Using this data as a base, I'm working on using the IPL point-map as a way to narrow the search for relevant incidents for modelling.
+I intend to collect and identify correlations between weather-data with the convex-hull region around IPLs to train a binary classifier in a method similar to what is proposed in this [paper](https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/met.1973).

-### Data Required

-The paper uses IFS data from ECMWF to get features for training.
-This requires access from an academic perspective.

-{% include figure.liquid loading="eager" path="assets/img/lwl/nifc.png" title="nifc data" class="img-fluid rounded z-depth-1" %}

-Instead, I suggest using reliable ERA5 data which has the variables but free and scrapable.
-We can match up the values as below.
+Here's some data I have acquired and transformed for the purpose.
+It is modelled after the IFS used by the paper

 | IFS (Paper) | ERA5 (Proposed Alt) |
 | --- | --- |